Hydroxycut is one of the most popular weight loss supplements in the U.S., selling over 100 million bottles.

 Other than the rare but significant adverse effects on the liver that we outlined earlier in the article, Hydroxycut may cause side effects due to its stimulatory ingredients.

-We also ethically disagree with the page on their site titled “Is Hydroxycut Safe?” which concludes that the product is safe to use by healthy adults.
+We find the page on Hydroxycut's site titled “Is Hydroxycut Safe?,” which concludes that the product is safe to use by healthy adults, to be questionable.

-This is untrue based on the liver toxicity reports.
-Several of the patients who experienced liver injury were previously healthy as detailed in the FDA report.
+Several of the patients who experienced liver injury due to Hydroxycut use were previously healthy as detailed in the FDA report.